BenjaminLikita/BenjaminLikita/README.md

 # Hi, I'm Benjamin Likita! 👋

 I'm a passionate **Full-Stack Developer** and **Computer Science student** from Nigeria, proficient in a wide range of technologies.
-Currently, I'm interning at **Partitie Innovation Hub, Minna, Nigeria** and I'm constantly learning, and I have a growing interest in **Artificial Intelligence**.
+I'm constantly learning, and I have a growing interest in **Artificial Intelligence**.
 Though I've found a real passion for **TypeScript**, I enjoy exploring various technologies to build impactful projects.

 ## 🌟 About Me
 - 🎓 Computer Science student